 General.
-Freezer units shall be of the chest type with a construction compatible with the mechanism to be used to empty the freezer.
+Freezer units shall be of a chest, walk-in or trailer type with construction compatible with the mechanism to be used to empty the freezer.
 Provisions for protecting the freezer unit from precipitation and direct sun shall be made as deemed appropriate.

-The freezer unit design, construction, power source, and installation shall be in accordance with the manufacturer's recommendations.
+The freezer unit design, construction, power source and unit installation shall be in accordance with the manufacturer's recommendations.
 Freezers shall be constructed of durable material with a life expectancy compatible with other aspects of the waste management system.
 The freezer container shall be leak proof to minimize odor and leachate pollution.